JSaprah/werewolf/README.md

     * Remove eventListeners to prevent more being added on top of each other
     * Event listener for the play again button so that the user has the option the play again.
 This runs the runGame functionality.

+## **Testing**

+Testing has been conducted throughtout the project and after finishing the project.
+Testing has been done manually, using different browsers and devices and via the tools: JSHint, W3C validators.

 ## **Issues faced during the project**

 |Issue|Solution|